Kasha/Coffeshop-HTML5-jQuery-Mobile-Tutorial/README.md

 ## Step 3: Create the Jquery Mobile interface

 For this tutorial, we use [jQuery mobile](http://jquerymobile.com) to build an interface to interact with our application.
-For that, first we need to creat an applicatin interface using the jquerymobile library.
-Luckiliy jQuery mobile has an interactive WYSIWG editor to create such an interface available on their website.
+For that, first we need to create an application interface using the jquerymobile library.
+Luckily jQuery mobile has an interactive WYSIWG editor to create such an interface available on their website.

 ![jQuery mobile editor](https://github.com/hmrtk/Coffeshop-HTML5-jQuery-Mobile-Tutorial/blob/master/images/2.PNG?raw=true)